 Attendance in October was particularly high at some of the more remote entrances to the park.
-The number of visitors entering the park from points such as the Foothills Parkway, Greenbrier or Big Creek picnic areas was up a whopping 73% over the most recent 20-year average.
+The number of visitors entering the park from points such as the Foothills Parkway, Greenbrier, or Big Creek picnic areas was up a whopping 73 percent over the most recent 20-year average.
 The picturesque overlooks, waterfalls and creeks in these areas are becoming increasingly more popular with park guests as more and more families are drawn to the Smoky Mountain region and all it has to offer.

 Cities such as Gatlinburg and Pigeon Forge also benefit from all the increased traffic through the park.
 Likewise, the number of park visitors is enhanced by the greater numbers of tourists visiting these cities.

 Why Visit the Great Smoky Mountains National Park?

 It is no surprise that park attendance has been steadily increasing.
 Great Smoky Mountains National Park visitors are surrounded by over 500,000 acres of stunning beauty.
 Here are a few reasons to visit this national treasure: